 Why You Need a Premises Liability Attorney for a Case

 If you have been seriously injured while on the property of another person or entity that failed to exercise reasonable care in maintaining the premises, or failed to protect you from harm due to faulty gates, doors, pool entry areas, or protected by adequate security personnel, your case comes under the umbrella term of “premises liability.”
 These cases, particularly in cases of permanent injury and long-term disability or death, are defended by teams of insurance company defense lawyers.
 These lawyers make it their job to find any aspect of the case that could reduce the value of a settlement or jury award.

 When you are represented by the premises liability lawyers at Malloy Law Offices, LLC, you are in the hands of a highly-skilled, experienced team who is confident, professional, and capable, and never intimidated.
 The goal of the case is to fully establish that the property owner or manager failed in their duty to protect you from harm.
 This is not a situation you should try to handle on your own, as you may be denied the compensation you deserve or be offered a settlement that is unfairly low.

 Duty to Protect from Harm

 An owner or occupier’s duty to protect from harm is the duty of care they owe to every invitee, and to a lesser extent, licensee, who steps foot on their property.
 The three elements an owner or occupier must be able to face in court are:

-- The owner or occupier was aware of, or should have been aware of, the condition of the premises, understood the unreasonable risk of threat it posed to a visitor, and should have anticipated the visitor to not be aware of the danger
+- The owner or occupier was aware of, or should have been aware of, the condition of the premises, understood the unreasonable risk of the threat it posed to a visitor and should have anticipated the visitor to not be aware of the danger

 - The owner or occupier failed to exercise their duty of care to the individual and make the area safe or to notify the visitor that there were unsafe conditions